Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Abstract

 \section{Abstract}

-Adaptive test-time defenses are used to improve the robustness of deep neural networks to adversarial examples.
-However, existing methods significantly increase the inference time due to additional optimization on the model parameters or the input at test time.
-In this work, we propose a novel adaptive test-time defense strategy that is easy to integrate with any existing (robust) training procedure without additional test-time computation.
+Test-time defenses are used to improve the robustness of deep neural networks to adversarial examples during inference.
+However, existing methods either require an additional trained classifier to detect and correct the adversarial samples, or perform additional complex optimization on the model parameters or the input to adapt to the adversarial samples at test-time, resulting in a significant increase in the inference time compared to the base model.
+In this work, we propose a novel test-time defense strategy called Robust Feature Inference (RFI) that is easy to integrate with any existing (robust) training procedure without additional test-time computation.
 Based on the notion of robustness of features that we present, the key idea is to project the trained models to the most robust feature space, thereby reducing the vulnerability to adversarial attacks in non-robust directions.
-We theoretically show that the top eigenspace of the feature matrix are more robust for a generalized additive model and support our argument for a large width neural network with the Neural Tangent Kernel (NTK) equivalence.
-We conduct extensive experiments on CIFAR-10 and CIFAR-100 datasets for several robustness benchmarks, including the state-of-the-art methods in RobustBench, and observe that the proposed method outperforms existing adaptive test-time defenses at much lower computation costs.
+We theoretically characterize the subspace of the eigenspectrum of the feature covariance that is the most robust for a generalized additive model.
+Our extensive experiments on CIFAR-10, CIFAR-100, tiny ImageNet and ImageNet datasets for several robustness benchmarks, including the state-of-the-art methods in RobustBench show that RFI improves robustness across adaptive and transfer attacks consistently.
+We also compare RFI with adaptive test-time defenses to demonstrate the effectiveness of our proposed approach.